 Assets (or disposal groups) are classified as held for sale when their carrying amount is to be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
 Assets held for sale are stated at the lower of carrying amount and fair value less costs to sell.

-Assets that meet the criteria to be classified as held for sale are reclassified from property and equipment and depreciation on such assets is ceased.
+Assets that meet the criteria to be classified as held for sale are reclassified from property and equipment or intangible assets and depreciation or amortization on such assets are ceased.

 k.
 Intangible assets